Modularizing while Training: A New Paradigm for Modularizing DNN Models: Introduction

 To realize this idea, we first define cohesion and coupling in the context of DNN modularization. \projectName measures cohesion by computing the overlap between weights corresponding to the samples belonging to the same class. \projectName measures the coupling by computing the overlap between weights corresponding to different modules.
 To train high-cohesion and low-coupling models, we design cohesion loss and coupling loss functions and integrate them with the cross-entropy loss.
 Then to decompose a trained model, \projectName simply needs to remove the irrelevant weights to construct modules.
 Based on the \projectName framework, we design and implement a concrete approach for CNN modularization.
 The reason for choosing CNN is that the CNN model is a mainstream DNN model that has been the focus of existing DNN modularization work.

 We evaluate \projectName using four representative CNN models on two widely-used datasets.
 The experimental results demonstrate that \projectName can maintain sufficient model classification accuracy while effectively improving cohesion and reducing coupling.
-Compared to the state-of-the-art modularizing after training approach, the loss of accuracy caused by \projectName is only 1.13\%, which is 1.76\% less than the baseline.
-Notably, the kernel retention rate of modules generated by \projectName is only 14.58\%, with a reduction of 74.31\% over the baseline, and the total time cost of training and modularizing is 108 minutes, half of the time for the former.
+Compared to the existing state-of-the-art modularizing-after-training approach~\cite{qi2022patching}, the loss of accuracy caused by \projectName is only 1.13 percentage points, which is 1.76 percentage points less than that of the existing approach.
+Notably, the kernel retention rate of modules generated by \projectName is only 14.58\%, with a reduction of 74.31\% over the existing approach.
+The total time cost of training and modularizing is 108 minutes, which is half the time required by the existing approach.
 Moreover, module reuse leads to significantly lower inference cost than reusing the entire model.

 The main contributions of this work are as follows: